Explore the Levels of Change Management

 Resistance to change

-Resistance to change in healthcare IT can stem from the comfort of current systems.
-There is also a fear of the unknown and skepticism about previous failed change initiatives.
-This contributes to a change-resistant organizational culture, making it difficult to carry out change initiatives effectively in healthcare teams.
+Resistance to change in healthcare IT stems from a variety of root causes, but our research consistently shows that the top reason is a lack of awareness about the reasons for the change.
+Other common causes include the comfort of working with current systems, fear of the unknown, and skepticism due to previous failed change initiatives.
+Failing to prevent resistance with effective change management contributes to a change-resistant organizational culture, making it difficult to carry out change initiatives effectively in healthcare teams.

 Lack of executive support